 If three- or four-day-long urban escapes to the likes of Madrid, Milan or Munich take your fancy, then your uniform will be pretty rigid – you’ll most likely lean towards a sartorial edit of a few essentials, such as plain t-shirts, slim-fit chinos, and some button-downs for pintxo-hopping or late-night digestivos – so, on the whole, excess space isn’t so necessary, meaning that it’s best to eschew a large suitcase that’s overbearing or too hefty (and will inevitably incur unnecessary charges, depending on the airline).

-That’s where a medium-sized holdall comes in.
-Such an item will also help maximise your time during short stays, as it will allow for a fuss-free airport experience (it’s easy to place on the conveyor belt at security, and you won’t have queue around the carousel for it at the other end) and it makes for an painless carry when hopping from passport control to the hotel and straight back out again.
+That’s where a medium-size holdall pays dividends.
+Such an item will also help maximise your time during short stays, as it will allow for a fuss-free airport experience (it’s easy to place on the conveyor belt at security, and you won’t have queue around the carousel for it at the other end) and it makes for a painless carry when hopping from passport control to the hotel and straight back out again.

 Charles Laurie The Weekender bag

 Like the off-duty long weekend, work trips will often entail only a few days abroad.
 However, we’d direct you to something with a more appropriate shape (i.e. straight, rigid lines) to best accommodate both your formalwear and electronics.
 Furthermore, a set of wheels will be most welcome if you’re having to dash straight from arrivals to the conference room as it’ll (literally) bear the burden (unlike an across-the-shoulder bag) and also allow your suit jacket and shirt to remain crease-free.